Gaza militants fire rocket into Israel as tensions soar

 Two of the recent attackers came from in and around Jenin, which has long been a bastion of armed struggle against Israeli rule.

-Associated Press writers Ilan Ben Zion in Jerusalem, Omar Akour in Jordan and Fares Akram in Hamilton, Canada contributed to this report.
+Associated Press writers Ilan Ben Zion in Jerusalem, Omar Akour in Jordan, Fares Akram in Hamilton, Canada; Matthew Lee in Washington and Jennifer Peltz at the United Nations contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.